Workplace Culture | 4 min

 Last but certainly not least, law firms can mitigate employment gaps by expanding their recruitment efforts beyond their local community.
 Major cities, like New York, Chicago, and Washington D.C., are no longer the concentrated hubs for top legal talent at all career stages.
 Many legal professionals have taken advantage of the increased presence of remote access software and the changes brought on by the pandemic to work from geographical locations that they want or need.
 In the past, dispersed legal talent meant that “main street” law firms could not recruit or hire these attorneys and support staff.
 However, the right legal software opens up new opportunities for law firms.

-Cloud-based legal software enables partners to call on senior attorneys that have retired or moved away to serve as senior team members and provide consulting services by providing them access to case-related information from anywhere, on any device.
+Cloud-based legal software enables partners to call on senior attorneys who have retired or moved away to serve as senior team members and provide consulting services by providing them access to case-related information from anywhere, on any device.
 Additionally, as law firms onboard staff members in different locations, they can create new revenue streams by servicing new jurisdictions and areas of law that they wouldn’t have been able to had their talent pool been limited to their local community.

 The competition for highly skilled legal staff is more intense than ever.
 The legal skills shortage will continue to pose challenges for law firms that cannot offer the flexibility, automation, and advancement opportunities that junior lawyers and support staff look for when considering staying with a practice or moving on to more modern law firms.
 As firm owners and partners consider how to mitigate these risks, they need to embrace cloud-based legal software created to automate the mundane, in-person tasks that force them into longer hours to complete menial tasks instead of focusing on billable tasks and career development opportunities.